Local-global questions for divisibility in commutative algebraic groups: Other related problems

 \item[ii.]
-Owing again to the particular case when $P\in \G(k)$ is the zero point, Problem 1 (as well as Problem \ref{probK}) is also linked to the famous \emph{Support Problem}, considered by Corrales-Rodrig\'a\~{n}ez and Schoof in \cite{CRS}.
-The originary question about integers was posed by Erd\H{o}s 1988, during a conference in number theory that took place in Banff.
+Owing again to the particular case when $P\in \G(k)$ is the zero point, Problem 1 is also linked to the famous \emph{Support Problem}, considered by Corrales-Rodrig\'a\~{n}ez and Schoof in \cite{CRS}.
+The original question about integers was posed by Erd\H{o}s in 1988, during a conference in number theory that took place in Banff.